 Aromatherapy is a holistic therapy technique that uses natural essential oils to improve physical and mental health.
-Essential oils can be used for many different reasons and in many ways (massage, topical application for healing, inhaling, etc.) but lavender and rosemary oils in particular have both been shown to have a positive effect on stress.
+Essential oils can be used for many different reasons and in many ways (massage, topical application for healing, inhaling, etc.), but lavender and rosemary oils, in particular, have been shown to blunt the effects of stress.

 A study in the journal Holistic Nursing Practice found that smelling lavender and rosemary essential oils reduced test-taking stress in a group of graduate nursing students.
 This was "evidenced by lower scores on test-anxiety measures, personal statements and pulse rates," according to the research.

-Another study in the journal Psychiatry Research found that when sniffed for five minutes, both rosemary oil and lavender oil decreased levels of cortisol, also known as the "stress hormone," in participants.
+Another study published in Psychiatry Research found that when sniffed for five minutes, both rosemary oil and lavender oil decreased levels of cortisol, also known as the "stress hormone," in participants.

-So how can you take advantage of this research?
-Keep small vials of lavender and rosemary oils in your desk, and when you start feeling overwhelmed, take a break to breathe deep and enjoy the scent.
+Keep small vials of lavender and rosemary oils in your desk.
+When you start feeling overwhelmed, take a break, reach for your oils, breathe deep and enjoy the scent.
 You can also try burning candles made with these essential oils to de-stress at home.
-[5 Simple Scientific Ways to Be More Productive ]

-Most important, however, measurements of the subjects' cortisol levels showed that those who chewed gum during the activity also experienced lower stress.
-During mild stress simulation, levels were 16 percent less than those of participants who did not chew gum, and 12 percent less during moderate stress.
+Most important, however, measurements of subjects' cortisol levels showed that those who chewed gum during the activity also experienced lower stress.
+During mild stress simulation, levels were 16 percent lower than those of participants who did not chew gum, and 12 percent lower during moderate stress.

-So, maybe you can't hit the gym for a vigorous workout when your midday workload has you feeling extra stressed, but you can take a break to go for a quick walk.
-Not only is being sedentary all day bad for your physical health, it's not good for your mental health, either.
-Taking a midday stroll could is a great way to stay more active and reduce stress, too.
+Not only is being sedentary all day bad for your physical health, it's not good for your mental health either.
+Taking a quick midday stroll is a great way to stay more active and reduce stress.

-According to a study from the Psychology and Speech Pathology School at Curtin University in Australia, taking lunchtime walk breaks can help employees feel less stressed in the afternoon, TIME reported.
-Researchers studied 75 university administrative staff members over a 10-week period and found that subjects felt more relaxed, more enthusiastic and less nervous on days they took lunchtime walks as opposed to those when they did not.
+According to a study from the Psychology and Speech Pathology School at Curtin University in Australia, taking a lunchtime walk can help employees feel less stressed in the afternoon, Time reported.
+Researchers studied 75 university administrative staff members over a 10-week period and found that subjects felt more relaxed, more enthusiastic and less nervous on days they took lunchtime walks as opposed to days when they did not walk.

 With dozens (maybe even hundreds) of emails popping up in your inbox all day long, stress is practically inevitable.
 But research shows that setting aside specific times for checking your email – as opposed to checking them as they come in – can lead to lower stress.

-A study from the University of British Columbia found that when subjects were limited to checking their email three times a day, they experienced significantly lower daily stress than they did when they could check their email an unlimited number of times.
+A study from the University of British Columbia reported that when subjects checked their email three times a day, they experienced significantly lower daily stress than they did when they checked their email an unlimited number of times per day.

 The researchers explained that "limiting the number of times people checked their email per day lessened tension during a particularly important activity and lowered overall day-to-day stress," New York Magazine reported.

-Now you have an excuse for being a little more laid back when it comes to responding to all those pesky emails – it's better for your health!
+Now you have an excuse for being a little more laid back when responding to those pesky emails – it's better for your health!